Rheisen/xavier-config/README.md

 # Xavier Environment

-This is an OSX development environment configuration repository.
-This README documents the complete process of setting up the development environment, and quickly getting up and running on any OSX machine.
+This is an OSX development environment configuration.
+This README documents the complete process for setting up the development environment, and quickly getting up and running on any OSX machine.

 As a general overview, this configuration will replace usage of the default terminal with ITerm2 and ZSH.
 It will utilize Oh-My-ZSH as the plugin manager for the terminal.
 This configuration will also configure a minimal, effective NeoVim environment with TMUX.